-The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to be equivalent to six years of Pell Grant funding.
-Since the maximum amount of Pell Grant funding you can receive each year is equal to 100%, the six-year equivalent is 600%.
-For more information on lifetime Pell Grant eligibility, visit the Federal Student Aid website
+The amount of Federal Pell Grant funds you may receive over your lifetime is limited by federal law to 600 percent.
+For more information on lifetime Pell Grant eligibility, visit the Federal Student Aid website.

-‘Pell Eligible,’ as mentioned in the requirements of other grants, means that the applicant must meet the eligibility requirements of the Federal Pell Grant as determined by filing the FAFSA.
+‘Pell Eligible,’ as mentioned in the requirements of other grants, means that the applicant must meet the Federal Pell Grant eligibility requirements as determined by filing the FAFSA.
 For more information on Pell Grant eligibility, visit the Federal Student Aid website.

 All eligible students will be considered for the Federal Pell Grant by filing the FAFSA.